 Now you can breathe a sigh of relief (in English)!

-3. You don’t have to be living in the Netherlands to find work (but it’s much, much harder)
+3. You don’t have to be living in the Netherlands to find a job (but it’s easier if you’re here!)

 It’s not unheard of for an international to secure a Dutch job from overseas, particularly for sectors that are in high demand, like engineers, tech, and health professions.